Primary Navigation Mobile

 How is the quality and layout?

 The Octavia’s dashboard has some shared components with the Volkswagen Golf, but it manages to look very different.
-The simple look, which Skoda calls a ‘multi-level’ design, somehow comes across as more appealing – especially when it comes to the tasteful use of chrome and suede to dress up some of the surfaces.
+The simple appearance, which Skoda calls a ‘multi-level’ design, somehow comes across as more appealing to our eyes – especially the tasteful material choices used to dress up some of the surfaces.
+The level of customisation available to buyers has increased with the facelift model.

 Infotainment and tech